matrix-org/sygnal/docs/applications.md

 ### Firebase Cloud Messaging

-The client will receive a message with an FCM `data` payload with this structure:
+The client will receive a message with an FCM `data` payload with a structure depending on the api version used:

+Please note that fields may be truncated if they are large, so that they fit within FCM's limit.
+Please also note that some fields will be unavailable if you registered a pusher with `event_id_only` format.

+#### Legacy API

 ```json
 {